benmarrow/benmarrow.github.io/about.md

 <p>

-I received a B.A. (from Yale) in 2017 in Ethics, Politics, & Economics; an MBA (from Booth) in 2025; and PhD (from U. Chicago & Booth) in 2025.
+I received my B.A. (from Yale) in 2017 in Ethics, Politics, & Economics; my MBA (from Booth) in 2025; and my PhD (from U. Chicago & Booth) in 2025.